 - 7.9.
-The provisional Local Government Finance Settlement was announced via a written statement on 20 December 2019.
+The provisional Local Government Finance Settlement was announced via a written statement on 20 December 201917.
 The provisional Settlement provided details of how Spending Round announcements will impact on specific funding streams including Revenue Support Grant and Rural Services Delivery Grant at an individual authority level.
-The Ministry of Housing, Communities and Local Government (MHCLG) consulted on the detailed methodology for the 2020-21 Settlement as part of a technical consultation and has now issued a subsequent consultation on the provisional Settlement, which closes 17 January 2020. - 7.10.
+The Ministry of Housing, Communities and Local Government (MHCLG) consulted on the detailed methodology for the 2020-21 Settlement as part of a technical consultation and has now issued a subsequent consultation on the provisional Settlement 18, which closed 17 January 2020. - 7.10.
 In essence, the provisional Settlement confirmed a number of the announcements set out in the Spending Round and the following technical consultation without making any further significant changes.
 The Settlement did not provide any indication of funding beyond 2020-21, but it is assumed that multi-year settlements will be restored following the planned 2020 Comprehensive Spending Review.
-The key announcements in the provisional Settlement included: - Council tax referendum thresholds proposed as 2% for general council tax plus 2% for the Adult Social Care Precept; - Revenue Support Grant and business rates baseline funding levels increased in line with inflation, other grants (including Rural Services Delivery Grant) maintained at 2019-20 levels; - New social care grant of £1bn nationally and changes to delivery of existing grants including winter pressures funding rolled into improved Better Care Fund (iBCF); - Continuation of New Homes Bonus in 2020-21, but with consultation on a replacement, more targeted, approach to be undertaken spring 2020 for the 2021-22 financial year; - No Business Rates Retention Pilots in 2020-21 apart from continuation of 100% pilots in Devolution Deal Areas; - The provisional Settlement made no specific mention of the Fair Funding Review or the implementation of 75% Business Rates Retention; and - A full business rates reset is planned for 2021-22. - 7.11.
-The provisional Settlement will be confirmed in the Final Settlement, which is expected to be announced around the end of January 2020.
+The key announcements in the provisional Settlement included: - Council tax referendum thresholds proposed as 2% for general council tax plus 2% for the Adult Social Care Precept; - Revenue Support Grant and business rates baseline funding levels increased in line with inflation, other grants (including Rural Services Delivery Grant) maintained at 2019-20 levels: - New social care grant of £1bn nationally and changes to delivery of existing grants including winter pressures funding rolled into improved Better Care Fund (iBCF); - Continuation of New Homes Bonus in 2020-21, but with consultation on a replacement, more targeted, approach to be undertaken spring 2020 for the 2021-22 financial year; - No Business Rates Retention Pilots in 2020-21 apart from continuation of 100% pilots in Devolution Deal Areas; - The provisional Settlement made no specific mention of the Fair Funding Review or the implementation of 75% Business Rates Retention; and - A full business rates reset is planned for 2021-22. - 7.11.
+The provisional Settlement will be confirmed in the Final Settlement, which is expected to be announced in February 2020.
 A number of separate grants and funding announcements (including for example, final allocations of Public Health grant) remain to be confirmed.
-Further announcements about actual funding levels for 2020-21 could have a material impact on the council's overall budget planning position, and may need to be reflected in the final Budget papers presented to Full Council in February.
+Further announcements about actual funding levels for 2020-21 could have a material impact on the council's overall budget planning position, and will be reported as part of the usual in year monitoring process for 2020-21.